 - Alcohol only – people who are dependent on or have problems with alcohol, but don't have problems with any other substances.

 The 'All other' category for reasons why people exited substance misuse treatment includes: prison, treatment withdrawn, exit reason inconsistent, referred on, moved away, no appropriate treatment, not known, and other.

-As a result of a new reporting framework, comparisons of data prior to 2014-15 are not valid.
-For more information about the NDTMS and comparability over time, please see Public Health England's Adult substance misuse statistics from the National Drug Treatment Monitoring System (NDTMS).
+As a result of a new reporting framework, comparisons of data prior to 2014/15 are not valid.
+For more information about the NDTMS and comparability over time, please see Public Health England's Substance misuse treatment statistics – National Drug Treatment Monitoring System, Quality and methodology information paper.